hww/XiKeyboard/README.md

 This package provides a handy API which allows you to easily create handlers for keyboard sequences.
 For example the sequence <control>+<c> followed by <control>+<x> can be specified by the string "C-c C-x".
 The main purpose of the package is as a debugging tool for game developers.
 After all, it is desirable for a game developer to have a dozen or more different functions quickly available -- on the keyboard.
 For the target platform the library can be used but probably only on a platform with a keyboard.

+## Alternative

+That system has designed for functionality and better keyboard support.
+It is better to use for complex projects with hundreeds of shortcuts.

+The other alternative is my advanced menu [XiDebugMenu](https://github.com/hww/XiDebugMenu).
+This project designed for simplicity, for example it has limited amout of types for menu items.

+If you need more than XiDebugMenu but less than XiKeyboard then consider to use the advanced version [extDebug](https://github.com/Iam1337/extDebug).
+It has much more features and I believe you will have a professional support from autor [Iam1337](https://github.com/Iam1337).

+## Terms

 There are sevaral terms you should know before undertand this document

 - *Keyboard vs Menu* The big thing is: the keyboard and menu systems are combined in the Emacs